 HVO is an alternative to fossil diesel not only on the railways, but also on the roads.
 At DB Regio Bus, for example, the buses of Autokraft GmbH run on the climate-friendly biofuel.
 The first vehicles are on the road in Schleswig-Holstein in the Ostholstein Süd transport region.
 The biofuel can be used without costly conversions to the vehicles.
 Consumption, refueling time and driving behavior also remain the same.
 The buses can refuel at the first regular HVO bus filling station at the Autokraft depot in Neustadt.

 At Regionalbus Braunschweig (RBB), all Deutsche Bahn buses operating in the Baddeckenstedt area (Lower Saxony) have been converted to run on HVO.
-In regional transport, we will be phasing out the last fossil diesel bus by 2038.
+And since February 2024, DB Regio has also been operating buses powered by the climate-friendly biofuel HVO in the Wolfenbüttel district.